mdavis-xyz/mdavis.xyz/pages/supermarket/content.md

 The checkout machine asks me if I want a digital receipt sent to me via email, SMS, Facebook Messenger or the FoodCorp app.
 This is mostly so that they can discover yet another identifier to track me with.
 (The FoodCorp app also [tracks your location long after you've left the store](https://www.theverge.com/2016/11/30/13763714/uber-location-data-tracking-app-privacy-ios-android).)

 Many shoppers still believe that physical shopping is anonymous.
-That unlike the online world, your behaviours and purchases are not tracked, nor sold to advertising agencies and data brokers.
+That unlike the online world, your behaviors and purchases are not tracked, nor sold to advertising agencies and data brokers.
 But that's not true.
 Not any more.